pauleveritt/tagstr-site/docs/htmlbuilder.md

 </ol>
 ```

-One of the problems here is that Jinja is a generic templating tool, so the specific needs that come with rendering
+One problem: Jinja is a generic templating tool, so the specific needs that come with rendering
 HTML, like expanding dynamic attributes, aren't supported out of the box.
 More broadly, Jinja templates make it
 difficult to coordinate business and UI logic since markup in the template is kept separate from your logic in Python.